hyattc1/Portfolio/README.md

 # Portfolio
-Personal website showcasing my academic and professional background.
+Personal website showcasing my academic and professional background using HTML, CSS and JavaScript.
 Availibe on insertname . com